Paul-Borisov/CI-CD-templates-for-azure-app-services/README.md

 ## Azure Devops pipelines

-1.Copy a corresponding **.devops** folder with all subfolders and files into the root of your project.
+1. Copy a corresponding **.devops** folder with all subfolders and files into the root of your project.

-2.Review and adjust variables found in the headers of **azure-pipelines.yml** files to match with your Azure environment.
+2. Review and adjust variables found in the headers of **azure-pipelines.yml** files to match with your Azure environment.

    **appServiceName**: 'your-app-service-name' # Like in https://[your-app-service-name].azurewebsites.net

    **azureSubscription**: 'Azure RM RG Service Principal' # Project settings > Service connections > Azure Resource Manager + Subscription + Resource Group

    **nodeVersion**: '20.x' # Adjust according to your Node.js version

    **runtimeStack**: 'NODE|20-lts'

    - If you need to hide those values, just use your DevOps Project > Library > Variable groups
      - Create a new group, for instance, nextjs.
 Add a secure variable.
      - Refer to the secure variable using the following notation in **azure-pipelines.yml**

        variables:
        - group: nextjs
        - name: appServiceName

          value: 'your-app-service-name' # Like in https://[your-app-service-name].azurewebsites.net

 3. Managing secure files.